Business model: History

 According to the Oxford English Dictionary, the term "business model", a compound of business and model, was first used in 1832 in the sense of "a plan for the operation of a business".

 Over the years, business models have become much more sophisticated.
 The bait and hook business model (also referred to as the "razor and blades business model" or the "tied products business model") was introduced in the early 20th century.
 This involves offering a basic product at a very low cost, often at a loss (the "bait"), then charging compensatory recurring amounts for refills or associated products or services (the "hook").
 Examples include: razor (bait) and blades (hook); cell phones (bait) and air time (hook); computer printers (bait) and ink cartridge refills (hook); and cameras (bait) and prints (hook).
 A variant of this model was employed by Adobe, a software developer that gave away its document reader free of charge but charged several hundred dollars for its document writer.

 In the 1950s, new business models came from McDonald's Restaurants and Toyota.
-In the 1960s, the innovators were Wal-Mart and Hypermarkets.
+In the 1960s, the innovators were Walmart and Hypermarkets.
 The 1970s saw new business models from FedEx and Toys R Us; the 1980s from Blockbuster, Home Depot, Intel, and Dell Computer; the 1990s from Southwest Airlines, Netflix, eBay, Amazon.com, and Starbucks.

-Today, the type of business models might depend on how technology is used.
-For example, entrepreneurs on the internet have also created new models that depend entirely on existing or emergent technology.
-Using technology, businesses can reach a large number of customers with minimal costs.
-In addition, the rise of outsourcing and globalization has meant that business models must also account for strategic sourcing, complex supply chains and moves to collaborative, relational contracting structures.
+Today, the type of business model may depend on how technology is used.
+For example, entrepreneurs on the internet have created new models that rely entirely on existing or emerging technologies.
+By leveraging technology, businesses can reach a large number of customers at minimal cost.
+In addition, the rise of outsourcing and globalization has meant that business models must also account for strategic sourcing, complex supply chains, and a shift toward collaborative, relational contracting structures.

 Theoretical and empirical insights

 Design logic and narrative coherence

 Design logic views the business model as an outcome of creating new organizational structures or changing existing structures to pursue a new opportunity.
 Gerry George and Adam Bock (2011) conducted a comprehensive literature review and surveyed managers to understand how they perceived the components of a business model.
-In that analysis these authors show that there is a design logic behind how entrepreneurs and managers perceive and explain their business model.
-In further extensions to the design logic, George and Bock (2012) use case studies and the IBM survey data on business models in large companies, to describe how CEOs and entrepreneurs create narratives or stories in a coherent manner to move the business from one opportunity to another.
-They also show that when the narrative is incoherent or the components of the story are misaligned, that these businesses tend to fail.
-They recommend ways in which the entrepreneur or CEO can create strong narratives for change.
+In that analysis, the authors show that there is a design logic behind how entrepreneurs and managers perceive and explain their business model.
+In further extensions to the design logic, George and Bock (2012) use case studies and IBM survey data on business models in large companies to describe how CEOs and entrepreneurs create narratives or stories in a coherent manner to move the business from one opportunity to another.
+They also show that when the narrative is incoherent or the components of the story are misaligned, these businesses tend to fail.
+They recommend ways in which entrepreneurs or CEOs can create strong narratives for change.
 The business model concept is not without its critics (e.g., redundancy) and suggestions for further extensions (e.g., to nonmonetary exchange).